11-year-old with cerebral palsy bags his 1st buck; post goes viral - NewsBreak

 The original post has gotten tens of thousands of shares and counting.

-People have also reached out to offer to take Lucas hunting in places such as Missouri and Maine, his mom said.Radio listeners help Oklahoma man find stolen food truck
+People have also reached out to offer to take Lucas hunting in places such as Missouri and Maine, his mom said.Christmas tree set on fire outside Fox News; man arrested: NYPD

 Right now, Lucas is getting his buck mounted by Swarthout’s Skull Works in Roaring Branch, Tioga County, who offered to do the work for free.